Egba-Adaeze/My-Project/README.md

 $ npm run dev
-With is command file will be compiled and it will be loaded on local server [http://localhost:3000](http://localhost:3000).
+Command file will be compiled and it will be loaded on local server (http://localhost:3000).